Andrej-Antipov/apple_sensors/readme.md

 Usage

 Download applet.
 Execute terminal command xattr -rc /applet path/ (drag'n'drop the applet on terminal window after that command) and lounch the applet.
-First start ask you to install additional support tool from apple for pyton 3 support.
-If or after its download and install M1 sensors will work as expected.
+First start may get ask you to install additional support tool from apple for pyton 3 support.
+After its download and install M1 sensors will work as expected.
 Tested up to Big Sur 11.6
+To exit press ctrl+c in the prog terminal window.
+The window will closed after cancel execution automatically.

 ## References